 SMART creates an abbreviated text report that is the body of an e-mail sent to the user identified in the original electronic data file and other users identified in the file “smartCntrl”.
 Attached to that e-mail is an HTML document that contains all data entered into NWIS for the site visit and any discharge measurements during the site visit.

-Individuals who receive the SMART reports can come from an entry in the file “smartCntrl”, go2 filters on the local server, or go2 filters stored in SIMS.
+Individuals who receive the SMART reports can come from an entry in the file “smartCntrl”, go2 filters on the local server, or go2 filters stored in SIMS/RMS.
 The options are controlled by entries in the file “smartCntrl”

 At least one local person’s e-mail name should be entered as part of the SMART support entry in the file “smartCntrl”.
 The individuals listed in the entry receive e-mails when SMART has a problem processing a site visit or discharge measurement.